ZJU-KeJin/ZJU-KeJin.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-Ke Jin is a first-year PhD student in the College of Information Science &amp; Electronic Engineering at Zhejiang University in Hangzhou, China, under the supervision of Dr. [Qi Ye](https://perple-zju.github.io/).
+Ke Jin is a first-year PhD student in the College of Control Science &amp; Engineering at Zhejiang University in Hangzhou, China, under the supervision of Dr. [Qi Ye](https://perple-zju.github.io/).
 He obtained his Bachelor’s degree from Southeast University in 2024.

 The current research interest of Ke Jin lies in 3D computer vision, particularly in correspondence learning, pose estimation, novel view synthesis and 3D reconstruction.

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 I have been admitted to the PerPLe laboratory of the School of Control, Zhejiang University.
+- *2023.10*: &nbsp;🎉🎉 I have been admitted to the College of Control Science &amp; Engineering, Zhejiang University.

 # 📝 Publications